Nonlocal pseudosymmetries and B\"acklund transformations as $\mathcal{C}$-morphisms: Introduction

-The paper is organized as follows.
-Section 2 is a section of preliminaries, devoted to some general aspects of the geometry of differential equations, viewed as submanifolds of jet spaces, and a discussion of more specific notions that will play a particularly significant role in the remainder of the paper.
-This section is divided into the following four subsections: the first is devoted to a brief introduction to differential equations as submanifolds of jet spaces; the second deals with $\mathcal{C}$-morphisms; the third, after a short review of the notion of symmetry, provides a discussion of the notion of pseudosymmetry; and finally the fourth subsection reviews the theory of differential coverings.
-In particular, while discussing the notion of pseudosymmetry, a description of the factorization process through pseudosymmetries is also provided.
-Furthermore, some significant examples are included in this section to illustrate the central notions discussed here.
-Next, in Section 3, we demonstrate how starting from zero-curvature representations of an equation $\mathcal{E}$, we can determine Riccati-type differential coverings for $\mathcal{E}$, together with nonlocal conservation laws.
+The paper is organised as follows.
+Section~\ref{sec:Preliminaries} is a section of preliminaries, devoted to some general aspects of the geometry of differential equations and a discussion of more specific notions that will play a particularly significant role in the remainder of the paper.
+This section is divided into the following four subsections: the first is devoted to a brief introduction to differential equations as submanifolds of jet spaces; the second deals with $\mathcal{C}$-morphisms; the third, after a short review of the notion of symmetry, provides a discussion of the notion of pseudosymmetry together with a brief description of how this notion leads to a factorisation procedure; finally the fourth subsection reviews the theory of differential coverings.
+In particular, some significant examples are included in this section to illustrate the central notions discussed here.
+Next, starting from ZCRs of $\mathcal{E}$, in Section~\ref{subsec:Riccati-type-differentiable-cove} we show how to determine Riccati-type differential coverings of $\mathcal{E}$ and corresponding nonlocal conservation laws.
 This type of covering, with the related conservation laws, is particularly useful for determining possible nonlocal pseudosymmetries of $\mathcal{E}$.
-Finally, Section 4 shows how factorization using nonlocal pseudosymmetries of an equation $\mathcal{E}$ can provide Bäcklund transformations for $\mathcal{E}$.
-This approach to determining Bäcklund transformations is illustrated here through a series of examples.
+Finally, Section~\ref{sec:last} shows how factorisation using nonlocal pseudosymmetries of an equation $\mathcal{E}$ can provide B\"{a}cklund transformations for $\mathcal{E}$.
+This approach to determining B\"{a}cklund transformations is illustrated here through several representative examples, including one involving a novel integrable equation, which demonstrate not only the method's degree of generality but also its applicability.